status-im/nimbus-libs-site/README.md

 - reads `config.json` for the repos it should process.
 - uses the information there to build the homepage by constructing library cards for each repo.
 - for every repo with `update: true`, grabs their `README` file and strips their header and footer (above `Introduction` and below `Contributing`).
-- changes image URLs to match raw ones from Github.
+- changes image URLs to match raw ones from Github if they are hosted on Github.
 - generates frontmatter from the data in `config.json`, combines it with the README and generates a homepage for each library that way.
 - if a `Guides` folder exists in library's subfolder, it will generate a sidebar navigation from its contents.

-The logic responsible for this is in a custom plugin in `.vuepress/docgen`.
+The logic responsible for this is in a custom plugin in `.vuepress/docgen/plugin.js`.

 ## Modifying for your use case